- What Is the Kingdom Of God or Heaven?

 After the first resurrection, the kingdom ruled by Christ and His holy ones is established and its Millennial era begins.
 Those who have not received resurrection in this first round will rise again in the second resurrection of which the book of revelation says: 20:5 The rest of the dead didn’t live until the thousand years were finished…

 1 Cor 6:2-3 You know that the saints will rule the world, don’t you?
 And if the world is going to be ruled by you, can’t you handle insignificant cases?

 Jesus said to them: Truly I tell you, when the Son of Man sits on his glorious throne in the renewed creation, you who have followed me will also sit on twelve thrones, governing the twelve tribes of Israel.
 (Mat 19:28). – What and where are these twelve tribes of Israel?
 At the moment their remnants are scattered around the world.
 This involves the questions of what is Israel and who is a Jew.
-In addition to the natural Israel there is a so called God’s Israel or spiritual Israel.
-According to Paul a person is not a Jew because of his appearance, nor is circumcision something external and physical.
+In addition to natural Israel, there is a so-called God’s Israel or spiritual Israel.
+According to Paul, a person is not a Jew because of his appearance, nor is circumcision something external and physical.
 No, a person is a Jew inwardly, and circumcision is a matter of the heart, by the Spirit, not by a written law.
 That person’s praise will come from God, (Rom 2:28-29).